 Microtonal framework

-The following is the framework with a syntonic comma of 56.8 cents (its upper limit):
+Below is the framework with a syntonic comma of 56.8 cents (its upper limit):

 Construction of scale types

 Most of the background knowledge required for the following presentation is borrowed from Bose (1960) and my late colleague E. James Arnold who published A Mathematical model of the Shruti-Swara-Grama-Murcchana-Jati System (Journal of the Sangit Natak Akademi, New Delhi 1982).
-Arnold studied Indian music in Banaras and Delhi during the 1970s and the early 1980s.
+Arnold studied Indian music in Banaras and Delhi in the 1970s and the early 1980s.

-The building blocks of the tonal system according to traditional Indian musicology are two seven-grade scales named Ma-grama and Sa-grama.
-Bose wrote (1960 p.
-13): the Shadja Grāma developed from the ancient tetrachord in which the hymns of the Sāma Veda were chanted.
+The building blocks of the tonal system according to traditional Indian musicology are two seven-degree scales called Ma-grama and Sa-grama.
+Bose (1960 p.
+13) writes: the Shadja Grāma developed from the ancient tetrachord in which the hymns of the Sāma Veda were chanted.
 Later on another scale, called the Madhyama Grāma, was added to the secular musical system.
-The two scales (Dorian modes, according to western terminology) differ by the position of Pa (“G” or “sol”) which may differ by a syntonic comma (pramāņa ṣruti).
-In the Sa-grama, interval Sa-Pa is a perfect fifth (13 shruti-s) whereas it is a wolf fifth (12 shruti-s) in the Ma-grama.
-Conversely, interval Pa-Re is a perfect fifth in Ma-grama and a wolf fifth in Sa-grama.
+The two scales (Dorian modes, in western terminology) differ in the position of Pa ("G" or "sol") which may differ by a syntonic comma (pramāņa ṣruti).
+In the Sa-grama, the interval Sa-Pa is a perfect fifth (13 shruti-s) whereas in the Ma-grama it is a wolf fifth (12 shruti-s).
+Conversely, the interval Pa-Re is a perfect fifth in Ma-grama and a wolf fifth in Sa-grama.

 This yields the following intervals: